 NUCLEAR POWER WELDING

-The online remote welding engineering department is a convenient, reliable, time and cost saving resource where nuclear energy companies, nuclear supply chain companies, and companies that operate and or maintain nuclear energy generating facilities can use to get the right answers to welding questions, or solutions to welding problems without having a welding engineer travel to their location or maintain a local onsite full-time welding engineering department and staff.
+The online remote welding engineering department is a convenient, reliable, time and cost saving resource where nuclear energy companies, welding fabricators in the nuclear supply chain, and companies that operate and or maintain nuclear energy generating facilities can use to get the right answers to welding questions, or solutions to welding problems without having a welding engineer travel to their location or maintain a local onsite full-time welding engineering department and staff.

 Because of health, safety, and quality concerns, all activities related to the design, procurement, fabrication, welding, testing, and inspection of nuclear power plant components are performed in accordance with the American Society of Mechanical Engineers code (ASME CODE), and the Nuclear Regulatory Commission (NRC) requirements, by following a written quality assurance program, which requires activity documentation and traceability of who did what, when, where, and how.